 15. Get a 15-year fixed mortgage

 When it comes to buying a home, Dave suggests only getting a 15-year fixed mortgage.
-You’ll save tens of thousand of dollar by going with a 15-year mortgage over a 30 year.
+You’ll save tens of thousands of dollars by going with a 15-year mortgage over a 30-year.

 The example that Dave gives is if you have a 30-year, $175,000 mortgage at 4% interest, you’ll pay $68,000 more over the life of the mortgage.